I believe that everybody deserves the right to live their most unapologetic,

 I’m a registered dietitian, certified intuitive eating counselor, certified strength and conditioning specialist, and a food and body liberation coach.

-I specialize in weight-inclusive care, intuitive eating, body image healing, mindfulness, self-compassion, and healing from chronic dieting, disordered eating, and eating disorders.
+I specialize in weight-inclusive nutrition care including intuitive eating, body image healing, and healing from chronic dieting, disordered eating, and eating disorders.

 Through my 1:1 coaching and online programs, I help people get free - both individually and collectively - from the shame and pain of chronic dieting, so that they can live their most authentic, connected, unapologetic lives.